 - 1. Using a standard network cable, connect the camera to your network. - 2.
 Connect to power using one of the following methods: - Use the optional power adapter to connect to power. - Use the Power over Ethernet (PoE) function in which power is supplied over the network cable. - 3.
 You can now access the Web interface of the camera. - If the camera is installed in a LAN with DHCP server, use GV-IP Device Utility to look up the camera's dynamic IP address.
-See 2.1.1 Checking the Dynamic IP Address. - If the camera is installed in a LAN without DHCP server, the default IP address 192.168.0.10 is applied.
-To assign a different static IP address, see 2.1.2 Assigning an IP Address.
+See 2.1.1 Looking up the Dynamic IP Address and Logging In. - If the camera is installed in a LAN without DHCP server, the default IP address 192.168.0.10 is applied.
+To assign a different static IP address, see 2.1.2 Configuring the IP Address.